|by L. James Hammond|

 Oxfordians, on the other hand, argue that Shakespeare himself (that is, Oxford) wrote the earlier works--Brooke's Romeus and Juliet, etc.--and later revised and improved them.
 Oxfordians account for passages of inferior quality by saying that they were written when the poet was still young.
 Furthermore, Oxfordians argue that Shakespeare was the patron and teacher of Marlowe and Lyly, not the student of Marlowe and Lyly; they point out that Lyly was Oxford's secretary.
 They argue that Oxford was the guiding spirit behind the novels ascribed to Lyly, and was thus the father of the English novel.
 Thus, the Oxford theory enlarges the place of Shakespeare in English literature, and rejects the Stratfordian contention that Shakespeare was a borrower of earlier works, a collaborator with inferior playwrights, a student of Marlowe, etc.

-When Oxford was nineteen, a writer named Underdowne dedicated a book to him, and warned him against being "too much addicted" to learning.
+When Oxford was 19, he acquired “editions of Chaucer, Plutarch in French, two books in Italian, and folio editions of Cicero and Plato, probably in Latin.”[7B] In the same year, a writer named Underdowne dedicated a book to Oxford, and warned him against being "too much addicted" to learning.

-When Oxford was twenty-three, he wrote a prefatory letter and poem for a book called Cardanus Comfort.
+In the same year, Oxford wrote a prefatory letter and poem for a book called Cardanus Comfort.
 Scholars have long believed that this may have been the book in Hamlet's hands when Polonius asks him what he's reading.
 Cardanus Comfort contains criticisms of old men similar to those voiced by Hamlet; it also contains remarks on death, sleep and travel that bring to mind Hamlet's famous soliloquy.

 In the same year, a party of travelers complained to Burghley that Oxford and some of his cronies had assaulted them on the highway.
 A similar assault, on the same highway, takes place in Henry IV, Part One.
 Like Prince Hal, Oxford staged the assault for his own amusement.
 This incident, like the slaying of the cook five years earlier, shows that, in addition to being fond of literature, Oxford had a proclivity for rambunctious, even violent behavior.
 This proclivity is evident in Shakespeare's plays, which depict violent actions with graphic realism; Ogburn says that Shakespeare “must have had in his make-up the potentiality of the violence he evoked with such gusto and realism".